syncfusion-content/document-processing-docs/Document-Processing/Word/Conversions/Word-To-PDF/NET/Nuget-packages-required-word-to-pdf.md

 </tr>
 </table>

-N> 1.
-Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
-Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to know about registering Syncfusion license key in your application to use our components.
-N> 2.
-Syncfusion components are available in [nuget.org](https://www.nuget.org/)

 ## NuGet Package Installation and Uninstallation

 To use Syncfusion NuGet packages in your project, please refer the NuGet Package [Installation](https://help.syncfusion.com/extension/syncfusion-nuget-packages/nuget-packages) and [Uninstallation](https://help.syncfusion.com/extension/syncfusion-nuget-packages/nuget-uninstallation-process#) sections.